Hive Query Language

 In local mode, the syntax is

-hive>load data local in path’/home/new Batch/input1.txt’
+hive>load data local in path’/home/new Batch/input1.txt’ Into table managed-tab;

 For HDFS mode, the syntax is